Spring and Summer – Bridal Shower Themes

 Jump Into a Pool Party

 Hosting a poolside party has tons of benefits, not least of which is a relaxed atmosphere in the sun.
 Pop some fun floats in the pool—we’re partial to the flamingo—and gift monogrammed beach towels for each of your guests.
-Serve up poolside classics, like daiquiris, cold beers, and Arnold Palmers, alongside light bites including guacamole and ceviche.
+If you are into a pink party with your besties, besides flamingos, you can add heart-shaped personalized inflatables with your unique design.
+These cuties will bring to your bridal party summer vibes and let you and your friend have an unforgettable time.
+For sure, you can add to your party other pool accessories like inflatable drink holders with the shape of your favorite fruit or animal, pool balls, hammocks, etc. Serve up poolside classics, like daiquiris, cold beers, and Arnold Palmers, alongside light bites including guacamole and ceviche.
 Just remember to word the invitation properly, so guests know to bring their swimsuits, and provide an SPF bar to avoid nasty tan lines before the big day.

 Rosé on the Roof